 The options for the scan start include "Manual," "Scheduler," or "Webhook."
 For more information on the settings for the scan start, see the continuous security testing setup.

-This box also allows you to go quickly to a different scan number for the same project with the buttons at the bottom.
+This box also allows you to go quickly to a different scan number for the same target with the buttons at the bottom.
 Alternatively, you can also enter a specific scan number in the text field.

 The top box in the middle is a pie chart visually representing the number of findings grouped by severity.